robinttt333/FriendTracker/app/Readme.md

-Friend Tracker is a social networking application that lets you keep track of ypur friends location.
+Friend Tracker is a social networking application that lets you keep track of your friends location.